roadrunner-server/roadrunner-docs/docs/en/queues/sqs.md

 > **Note**
 > You may also skip the whole `sqs` configuration section (global, not the pipeline) to use the AWS IAM credentials if
 > the RR is inside the EC2 machine.
-RR will try to detect env automatically by making an http request to
+RR will try to detect env automatically by making a http request to
 > the `http://169.254.169.254/latest/dynamic/instance-identity/` as
 > pointer [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/identify_ec2_instances.html)